MicrosoftDocs/dynamics-365-unified-operations-public/articles/commerce/localizations/latam-bra-nfce-cancel-return.md

 ## Simplified DANFE for model 55 fiscal receipt

-In addition to the [Common list of custom fields for DANFE](latam-bra-nfce.md#custom-fields-for-danfe-fiscal-receipts), a simplified DANFE for model 55 fiscal receipt can include the following custom field.
+In addition to the [Common list of custom fields for DANFE](latam-bra-nfce.md#custom-fields-for-danfe-fiscal-receipts), a simplified DANFE for model 55 fiscal receipt can include the following custom fields.

 ### Configure custom fields so that they can be used in receipt formats for sales receipts